How do you select who participates with Salt Lake Metro?

 Salt Lake Metro is run similar to a college program as that is our background.
 Players are evaluated and selected based on the personnel needs of the program.

-Selection is by invitation only based on our evaluation and referrals from scouting services, high school and college coaches.
+Selection is by invitation only on a rolling enrollment basis based on referrals from scouting services, high school/college coaches and our player evaluation and not tryouts .

 Why don’t you have tryouts for Salt Lake Metro?